leandergangso/LeanderGangso/README.md

 I love programming, and creating software that can help and improve everyday life.

-> Problems and challenges is a way of improving oneself, to become a better programmer.
+> Problems and challenges is a way of improving oneself, to become a better problem solver.
+Without problems to solve, I wouldn't have problems do fix. :\

-#### My favorite...
+#### My favorite's

 - Programming language is *Python*.
 - Backend framework is *flask*.